jensbouma/Deploy-Nuxt-to-Server/README.md

 # Deploy-Nuxt-to-server
-Deploy Nuxt App with Git on test or production server.
+Deploy Nuxt App with Git Push to test or production server.

+On the server Ngnix is working a proxy server, proxying my requests to 127.0.0.1:3000.

 In this example im using /home/beta/ as the home directory.
 The repository I want to push is dev, in the post-receive script this one gets selected to checkout.